jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 `jekyll new my-awesome-site`

-To startup your created site first change into the directory and then execute following two commands.
+To startup your created site first change into the directory and then execute following command.

 `jekyll serve`